Remembering Dr. John M. Perkins

 With an emphasis on service and community engagement, students learned cross-cultural competence and explored vocational calling through a variety of JPC programs.
 Urban Plunge was an immersive experience designed to help students encounter people’s stories and learn what resources are available to Seattle’s homeless population.
 Urban Involvement connected students to a variety of community organizations through weekly service teams.

-Two SPU students volunteer at an after-school program with Empowering Youth and Families Outreach, organized through JPC’s Urban Involvement in 2024.
+Two SPU students volunteer at an after-school program with Empowering Youth and Families Outreach, organized through JPC’s Urban Involvement.
+(2024)

 In 2025, SPU hosted the John Perkins Center Legacy Dinner, welcoming reconciliation leaders and special guests — including his daughters Elizabeth Perkins and Priscilla Perkins, co-presidents of the John and Vera Mae Perkins Foundation.
 The evening celebrated the enduring impact of the JPC at SPU as Dr. Stephen Newby led worship featuring music from Perkins’ early years.
-President Emeritus Philip Eaton reflected on the Center’s 2004 founding; President Deana Porterfield shared a vision for its future; Urban Impact Executive Director Steve Bury highlighted the Center’s leadership in Seattle; and SPU Trustee Harvey Drake closed the evening in prayer.
-Now renamed the John and Vera Mae Perkins Resource Center, the Center will continue to connect campus and community through Christian reconciliation and leadership development.
+President Emeritus Philip Eaton reflected on the center’s 2004 founding; President Deana Porterfield shared a vision for its future; Professor of Old Testament and Special Advisor for Diversity and Belonging Bo Lim shared about the student impact of JPC; Urban Impact Executive Director Steve Bury highlighted the center’s leadership in Seattle; and SPU Trustee Harvey Drake closed the evening in prayer.
+Assistant Vice President of Student Life Jenny Elsey served as emcee.
+Now renamed the John and Vera Mae Perkins Resource Center, the center will continue to connect campus and community through Christian reconciliation and leadership development.

 (left to right): President Deana L. Porterfield, Priscilla Perkins, President Emeritus Philip Eaton, and V. Elizabeth Perkins.